ElderINTERalliance/WikiRaces/README.md

 Run `npm install` to get started.
 Run `node app.js` to host the site.

+---

+The main issue right now is that I am unable to detect when a link is clicked.

 Limitations:
  - due to xss, I cannot tell what url an iframe is on without hosting it.